stackql/openapi-to-stackql/provider_docs/snowflake-docs/providers/snowflake/schema/schemas/index.md

   props:
     - name: database_name
       value: string
-    - name: data__name
-      value: string
+      description: Required parameter for the schemas resource.
     - name: endpoint
       value: string
+      description: Required parameter for the schemas resource.
     - name: name
       value: string
       description: >-
         A Snowflake object identifier.
 If the identifier contains spaces or special characters, the entire string must be enclosed in double quotes.
         Identifiers enclosed in double quotes are also case-sensitive.
+(Required parameter for the schemas resource.)
     - name: kind
       value: string
+      description: >-
-      description: Schema type, permanent (default) or transient.
+        Schema type, permanent (default) or transient. (valid values:
+        'PERMANENT', 'TRANSIENT')
+      default: PERMANENT
     - name: comment
       value: string
       description: Optional comment in which to store information related to the schema.